Power System Robust State Estimation As a Layer: An Optimization-embedded End-to-end Learning Approach: Case Studies

-Table II compares the performances of the five E2E learning models and Gurobi on four metrics: total surrogate hybrid loss $\hat{\mathcal{L}}$, MSE-based regression accuracy error $\mathcal{L}^{\text{acc}}$, surrogate estimation residuals $\mathcal{L}^{\text{huber}}$, and the regularization term standing for total active power losses $\mathcal{L}^{\text{reg}}$.
-The best results among learning models for each metric are highlighted in bold.
+Table I compares the performances of the nine models on three metrics: MSE-based regression error $\mathcal{L}^{\text{acc}}$, Huber-based measurement residuals $\mathcal{L}^{\text{huber}}$ evaluating the physical consistency, and the regularization term $\mathcal{L}^{\text{reg}}$.
+Collectively, the proposed M1 outperforms traditional optimization models (M8, M9) in terms of physical consistency, which in turn generally surpass PINNs (M2-M4) and pure data-driven models (M5-M7).
+The best results among learning models for each metric are highlighted with an underline.